Limits of stability: Interpretation of LOS Results

-The ability to move around without falling is essential for performing activities of daily living (ADLs).
+The ability to move around without falling is necessary for performing activities of daily living (ADLs).
 Patients who exhibit delays in reaction time, decreased movement velocity, restricted Limits of Stability (LoS) boundary or cone of stability, or uncontrolled center of gravity (CoG) movement are at a higher risk of falling.
 A delayed reaction time may indicate cognitive processing issues, while reduced movement velocities may indicate higher-level central nervous system deficits.
 Reduced endpoint excursions, excessively larger maximum excursions, and poor directional control are all indicative of motor control abnormalities.

-A LoS score close to 100 represents minimal sway and hence a reduced risk of falling, while scores close to 0 imply a higher risk of falling.
+A LoS score close to 100 represents no sway and hence a reduced risk of falling, while scores close to 0 imply a higher risk of falling.

 Validity and reliability of LOS

-The LOS test has been validated for use across multiple patient populations, including community-dwelling elderly individuals, those with neurological disorders, and those with back and knee injuries.
+The LOS test has been validated for use in community-dwelling elderly individuals, those with neurological disorders, and those with back and knee injuries.
 A study conducted by Wernick-Robinson and collaborators in 1999 on the test-retest reliability suggests that using the amount of distance covered in the functional reach test alone may not be an adequate measure of dynamic balance.
 The study also highlights that for a better evaluation of postural control, additional assessment of movement strategies is indispensable.

-Similarly, another study conducted by Brouwer et al. also claims that the Limits of Stability (LOS) test is a reliable measure for balance testing in healthy populations.
+Another study conducted by Brouwer et al. claims that Limits of Stability are a reliable measure for balance testing in healthy populations.